 - Is the branding up to date?

 - How long has it been since your last product update?

 These aren’t the end all be all questions, but they will get you started.
-Ask questions about the product itself and your intention to do the update…with the main question being – why is this product update necessary?
+Ask questions about the product itself and your intention to do the update…with the main question is – why is this product update necessary?

-Once you make that decision…dive into this week’s episode sharing few different ways to update your product and make it new again!
+Once you make that decision…dive into this week's episode sharing a few different ways to update your product and make it new again!

 Evolution Is Exciting – Let's be honest right!??

 5 Ways To Update Your Online Course or Digital Product